 · Are fuel oils delivered to the site? (e.g. retail forecourt).

 · Do you have a very low risk of oil contamination? (e.g. roof water).

-This system is designed to treat the full flow that might be delivered by a drainage system.
+The full retention separator is designed to treat the full flow that might be delivered by a drainage system.
 You would use it where there’s a medium to high risk of contamination caused by spillage or flooding.
-You’re talking about 65mm/hr of rainfall, which is pretty heavy.
+You're talking about 65mm/hr of rainfall, which is pretty heavy.

 High-risk areas where you might need a full retention separator could be a car park with a large number of cars.
 It might also be a fuel distribution depot, vehicle maintenance or industrial workshop, or a scrap metal or recycling yards.

 And when you need to protect a nearby waterway, or an area that’s environmentally fragile, an oil alarm system will give you added peace of mind.

 Forecourt separators are used to capture hydrocarbon pollutants.
 This would include petroleum and oil, which are then prevented from entering the drainage system.
 This might be a petrol filling forecourt, a refuelling station, a car breakers yard or scrap metal yard.

 The forecourt separator system includes an automatic closure device.
 What that does is to ensure oil can’t escape the separator should you have a major spillage.
 In such an event, you would need to empty the separator as soon as possible.

 The forecourt separator can also hold up to 7600 litres of pollutant.
 That means that should a fuel delivery tanker accidently spill its load on the petrol forecourt, the forecourt separator will contain the whole load.